firoagni/ai-development-tutorials/ai_solution_building_guide.md

     <img src="images/agent.png" alt="agent" width="580"/>

-    Agents operate in a loop, reasoning, acting, and adapting based on environmental feedback
+    Agents operate in a loop - reasoning, acting, and adapting based on environmental feedback

 ## Workflows or Agents?
 Which to Choose?
 When building applications with LLMs, find the simplest solution possible - increase complexity only when needed.
 This might mean not building agentic systems at all!